 We recommend staying at a maximum embroidery speed of 600 stitches per minute for our Lion’s Head design.
 This is a common speed for most embroidery models, and the slightly slower pace insures the most even coverage.

-Our samples were made on the top-of-the-line Janome Memory Craft 15000 sewing and embroidery model, but we did do test stitch-outs on both a lower-end Brother embroidery machine and a Bernina embroidery machine with lovely results.
+Our samples were made on the top-of-the-line Janome Memory Craft 15000 sewing and embroidery model, but we did also do test stitch-outs on both a lower-end Brother embroidery machine and a Bernina embroidery machine with lovely results.

 Sewing Tools You Need